Hours (2013) - Review

 Monologue-driven Emotional Character Drama + Paul Walker = Good movie?
 No. No, I assure you.

-I wanted to watch this movie for a couple reasons.
+I wanted to watch this movie for a couple of reasons.
 One was simply disbelief.
 I couldn't comprehend that anyone thought Paul Walker had what it took to carry a film on his own, let alone one that wouldn't involve action set-pieces and car chases.
 The other main reason I wanted to watch the movie was because I just wanted to see his attempt at a serious character drama out of curiosity and my own sick sense of humor.

 MV5BMjExNDg2NzI1OV5BMl5BanBnXkFtZTgwNjkxMTA1MDE@._V1__SX1055_SY618_.jpg